pasraia/RRgeo/cran-comments.md

 -This note is about the package 'rnaturalearthhires' which is available from  an additional repository as indicated in the DESCRIPTION of the package.

-* checking for future file timestamps ...
-NOTE unable to verify current time

--This is an erratic note impossible to resolve locally.

 ** win-builder (devel and release)
 ** release
 0 errors | 0 warnings | 2 notes